 How to Stage Your Zoom BackgroundMay 22, 2020

-Professional Home Stagers, Airbnb designers, and others in the design industry may be conducting business meetings from home through video conferencing platforms like Zoom.
-It’s especially important in our industry that we stage our own homes and ourselves to appear as professional as possible on video.
+Professional home stagers, Airbnb designers, and others in the design industry now often conduct business meetings from home through video conferencing platforms like Zoom.
+It is especially important in our industry that we stage our own homes and ourselves to appear as professional as possible on video.

 Stage the Lighting

 Natural lighting is the easiest way to look your best, but do not have the direct sun on your face.

 Use your phone and move around your house.
 Identify where in the home you don't have shadows on one side of your face, and the light is not coming from behind you and shadowing your entire face.